l3umblee/duet-sfda/README.md

 ## 📚 Dataset Preparation

 Download the datasets manually and place them in the `./data/` directory.
 You must also prepare the class name files and list files for each domain.
-An example directory structure for **Office-Home** would look like:
+An example directory structure would look like:

 ```
 data/